steven-mathew/articulat3-mirror/README.md

 *This section will be completed once we start development.*

  ## Github Workflow, Coding Standards, and Guidelines
+We will track our progress on issues and feature stories through [Github Projects](https://github.com/orgs/csc301-2023-fall/projects/3).
 ​Please make sure to read the [Contributing Guide](https://github.com/csc301-2023-fall/project-44-toronto-intelligence-m/blob/main/.github/CONTRIBUTING.md) before making a pull request!

 ## Licenses